Spynsy/Skychart---Stargazer/README.md

 - Inertial accelerator
 - Magnetic captor

-The quality of each component impact directly the performance of the programm.
+The quality of each component impact directly the data and the performance of the programm.